Jack E. Smith, Canfield, Ohio

 He worked as a plant controller for Alcan Aluminum for 30 years, retiring in 1992.

-Jack leaves his wife, the former Norma Broderick, whom he married June 4, 1955; one son, Todd Smith and four daughters, Tami Yankush, Kimberly Smith, Kandace Jones and Jody Smith.
-He also leaves ten grandchildren and three great-grandchildren.
+Jack leaves his wife, the former Norma Broderick, whom he married June 4, 1955; one son, Todd Smith; four daughters, Tami Yankush, Kimberly Smith, Kandace Jones and Jody Smith.
+He also leaves 10 grandchildren and 3 great-grandchildren.

 There will be no services or calling hours per Jack’s wishes.